 Brew using boiling water and leave to infuse for 5 to 10 minutes

-Chakra Tea is a spiritual, balancing infusion made from a delightful mix of herbs and spices.
-Its name refers to the holistic belief that we consist of seven energies - all of which require care and attention.
+Chakra Tea is a spiritual, balancing infusion made from a delightful blend of herbs and spices.
+Its name refers to the holistic belief that people consist of seven energies, all of which require care and attention.

-Apple Pieces, Fennel, Ginger, Orange Peel, Carrot Flakes, Cinnamon, Eucalyptus Leaves, Black Pepper, Rose Petals, White Rosebuds, Basil, Raspberry Leaves, Lavender Blossoms, Marigold Blossoms and Beetroot.
+Chakra Tea blends Apple Pieces, Fennel Tea, Ginger, Orange Peel, Carrot Flakes, Cinnamon, Eucalyptus Leaves, Black Pepper, Rose Petals, White Rosebuds, Basil, Raspberry Leaf Tea, Lavender Blossoms, Marigold Blossoms and Beetroot.

 How to Serve: Best served without additions.

 Tasting Notes: Imparts spicy and herbaceous flavours with sweet, fruity undertones.

 This remarkable Herbal Tea might well improve life in small yet significant ways.
 The primary reason is its wealth in vitamins, minerals and other antioxidants, which work on a molecular level to treat numerous ailments.

 Indeed, it can, among other qualities, improve cardiovascular health, reduce diabetes risks, aid digestion and even, most impressive of all, promote weight loss.
 And that’s not the end of it.